-GET CHEESY

-Visit a cheesemaker at ONE of the following locations and take a photo of yourself visiting the cheesemaker/ business location to complete this clue:

-(1) A cheesemaker's farmstand or store.
-You can find cheesemakers' farmstands/ stores on the Vermont Cheese Trail here: https://vtcheese.com/vermont-cheesetrail-map.
+GET CHEESY Visit a cheesemaker at ONE of the following locations and take a photo of yourself visiting the cheesemaker/business location to complete this clue: (1) A cheesemaker's farmstand or store.
+You can find cheesemakers' farmstands/ stores on the Vermont Cheese Trail here: https://vtcheese.com/vermont-cheese-trail-map.
 Please note: Not all makers have farmstands/are open to the public - so do be sure you are visiting one that is labeled "open" on the trail map or uses the 'cheese wedge' icon - which means they are open to visitors IF you call ahead.
-Using the trail map, you can find their phone numbers to do just that; we recommend calling at least a day in advance if possible - and a few sites may hunt southeast CLUE give you a site tour if you call/plan ahead too (it never hurts to ask!).
-OR ...
+Using the trail map, you can find their phone numbers to do just that; we recommend calling at least a day in advance if possible - and a few sites may (continued...)